 Proxy Playlists

-3. When your playlist is generated, all channel URLs for the selected playlist will have URLs pointing to m3u editor, which will play and re-stream the content
+When enabled, all channel URLs in the playlist will point to m3u editor, which will proxy the stream content.

 Enable/Disable dynamically